The Right Wing News Bloggers’ Choice Conservative Of The Year For 2010

 1) Chris Christie (32 votes — Right Wing News Bloggers’ Choice Conservative of the Year): You probably couldn’t come up with a much more unlikely conservative rock star than Chris Christie.
 Keep in mind that when Christie ran in 2009, it was Steve Lonegan who was the favorite of grass roots conservatives in the primary.
 That’s not surprising, given Christie isn’t a social conservative.
 So, how in the world did this guy turn out to be the conservative of the year?

 Simple: He’s a charismatic, bold, and pugnacious fiscal conservative who has absolutely no qualms about taking on Democrats, the unions, the media, and anybody else who tries to separate the taxpayers of New Jersey from their hard earned money.
 At a time when the people are terrified that our country is spending itself into bankruptcy while our politicians are too scared to do anything about it, Chris Christie has proven that one man with courage can make a real difference.

-Right Wing News emailed more than 260 right-of-center bloggers and asked them to answer 10 questions about the Arizona immigration
+FacebookTwitterEmail Right Wing News emailed more than 255 right-of-center bloggers and asked them to send us a list of their

 FacebookTwitterEmail : While the possibility of yet another stimulus package stood in the wings, Senior White House Advisor David Axelrod recently